pourmand1376/Jupyter-Docker-Conda/README.md

 This command will map your current working directory into the Docker container.
 For added security, consider creating an empty folder called jupyter or another suitable name.

+2. Open up your browser to with port 10000 (http://localhost:10000) to see your jupyter notebook.

+Password: `docker`

+## New Environment

-2. To create and switch to a new Python environment, open a terminal and execute the following commands:
+To create and switch to a new Python environment, open a terminal and execute the following commands:

 ```
 conda create -n my_env ipykernel -y